Exploring the System 1 Thinking Capability of Large Reasoning Models: Main Experiment

-\paragraph{The primary reason for efficiency gaps between LRMs lies in the number of redundant solution rounds they generate, rather than the token cost in the initial round.} As shown in Figure~\ref{fig:tokens_bar}~(a), although total thinking token counts vary widely across LRMs, their token counts in the initial round are similar and only account for a small fraction of the total.
+To better understand the causes of inefficiency in LRMs on \bench, we analyze the solution rounds of their thinking processes We first use DeepSeek-v3\footnote{See Appendix~\ref{app:robustness} for robustness experiments on automated analysis.} to segment each thinking process into several solutions, each defined as a point at which LRMs explicitly arrives at a conclusion that matches the correct answer.
+We then compute the average token counts in the first solution.
+The detailed experimental setup is provided in Appendix~\ref{app: solution_analysis}.
+Our analysis reveals the following: \textbf{(1) The token consumed in the first solution of LRMs significantly exceeds that of validator LLMs}.
+As shown in Figure~\ref{fig:tokens_bar}~(a), this suggests that LRMs may involve unnecessary reasoning steps in first solution, which could be one of the reasons for their inefficiency. \textbf{(2) The primary reason for efficiency gaps between LRMs lies in the number of redundant solution rounds they generate, rather than the token cost in the initial round.} As shown in Figure~\ref{fig:tokens_bar}~(a), although total thinking token counts vary widely across LRMs, their token counts in the initial round are similar and only account for a small fraction of the total.
 Figure~\ref{fig:tokens_bar}~(b) further shows the distribution of solution rounds on \bench, revealing that LRMs with longer thinking processes tend to generate more solution round, and this redundancy greatly increases computational cost.
 Furthermore, further experiments reveal that the redundancy in the reasoning process gradually increases over time.
-Appendix~\ref{app: thinking_redundancy} presents the experimental details.
+Furthermore, the similarity across solution rounds progressively increases as reasoning proceeds, suggesting that later rounds contribute increasingly redundant information.
+Detailed results can be found in Appendix~\ref{app: thinking_redundancy}.